tomasplsek/CADET/README.md

 $ pip3 install pycadet
 ```

-To install `pycadet`, the following libraries are required (should be installed automatically alongside `pycadet`):
+To `pycadet` package requieres the following libraries (should be installed automatically with the package):
 ```
 numpy
 scipy